nationalarchives/engineering-handbook/docs/technology/standards/accessibility.md

     1. New services MUST undergo an accessibility audit
     1. Services SHOULD undergo regular internal accessibility audits
     1. Services SHOULD undergo regular external accessibility audits
+1. **Accessibility statements**
+    1. All services MUST either be covered by an existing [accessibility statement](https://www.gov.uk/guidance/make-your-website-or-app-accessible-and-publish-an-accessibility-statement) or publish their own accessibility statement

 ## WCAG